Congenital melanocytic naevi

 What are congenital melanocytic naevi?

-Moles that look like birthmarks but were not present at birth may be called ‘congenital naevus-like’ naevi, ‘congenital-type’ naevi, or ‘tardive’ naevi.
+Other melanocytic naevi, or moles, that look like birthmarks, but were not present at birth, are often called ‘congenital naevus-like’ naevi, ‘congenital type’ naevi or ‘tardive’ naevi.

 Congenital naevus (small)

 Congenital naevus (medium-sized)

 Congenital naevus (large)

 - Small congenital naevi occur in 1 in 100 births (1, 2, 3)